Todd’s Take: What Do Indiana Basketball Fans Want From The Rest Of The Season?

 What about the players?
 Say what you want about his consistency, but Trey Galloway has given his all as a Hoosier.
 Do fans want Galloway and Anthony Leal to go out on a high note?
 I would hope so, but again, I don’t know so.

 Oumar Ballo and Luke Goode have basically done what was expected of them as transfers.
-Wouldn’t it be nice for them to feel as if they contributed to something?
+Wouldn’t it be nice for them to feel as if they contributed to something meaningful?

 Or do you want it all just be over?
 For the Hoosiers to step on the gas toward the irrelevance that they seem headed toward anyway without a change in their pattern?